-When transferring a domain name, the gaining registrar will normally add an extra year to the registration of the domain name upon completion of the transfer, which will be reflected with the expiration date of the domain corresponding to the added year.
+When transferring a domain name, the gaining registrar will add an extra year to the registration of the domain name upon completion of the transfer, which will be reflected with the expiration date of the domain corresponding to the added year.

 The new registrar will still renew the domain when the transfer is completed.

 The net outcome, is that you will end up paying for two years of registration, and only get one.

 Example: Your domain is registered with registrar A. The domain expires on 2010-Jun-01, and you renew it with registrar A on 2010-Jun-15 (during the expiration grace period).
 The domain now expires on 2011-Jun-01.
 You then transfer the domain to registrar B on 2010-Jun-20.
 Normally, the transfer would add an additional year, so the expiration date would be 2012-Jun-01, however, since you transferred the domain during the 45 days after the domain expired, the renewal from 2010-Jun-20 is canceled by the registry.
 However, because the gaining registrar still adds the extra year, the expiration date after the transfer remains 2011-Jun-01.

 This only applies if the domain expires and is then renewed during the grace period.